victorferox/BudgetTracker/README.md

 ## Usage
 1. Adding Transactions
+   When adding transactions, you are able to enter in the date, amount, description, and choose from a list of categories.
-2. Deleting Transactions
+3. Deleting Transactions
-   - Deleted by entering in ID associated with that transaction
+   Deleted by entering in ID associated with that transaction.
 4. Updating Transactions
-   - Updated by entering in ID associated with that transaction
+   Updated by entering in ID associated with that transaction
 5. Viewing Transactions
-   - the transaction table will display all recorded entries.
+   The transaction table will display all recorded entries, as well as display a summary section that includes income, expenses, and net balance.
-   - Filtering, sorting, and searching features will be added.
+   Filtering and sorting functinoality of transactionsare available.
+You are able to sort by amount or date in ascending or descending order.
+You can filter transactions based on      predefined categories.